List of endangered languages in Canada: Cayuga

 The Native American Cayuga speaking people are located in Oklahoma and Ontario.
 With the splitting of the people into two geographical locations, they now begin to differ in terms of language usage, morphology and phonology.
-In the setting of Oklahoma, Cayuga has become influenced by other tribes and has to a certain extent, lost their original vocabulary.
+In the setting of Oklahoma, Cayuga has become influenced by other tribes and has, to a certain extent, lost its original vocabulary.
 Cayuga contains a pitch accent where the placement of it can be predicted by metrical structure and constraints on the structure of the syllables.
+It is a Northern Iroquoian Language.